Girl Scouts of Wisconsin Southeast Names Chief Development Officer

-“Mary Pat has an outstanding track record and will be a great asset to Girl Scouts of Wisconsin Southeast.
-I am confident that her ability to create and implement successful philanthropic and fund development strategies will prove to be invaluable to build on our success as the premier leadership experience for girls,” said Christy L. Brown, GSWISE chief executive officer.
+“Ashley has an outstanding track record and has already proven herself to be a great asset to Girl Scouts of Wisconsin Southeast.
+Her abilities will be invaluable as we build on our success as the premier leadership experience for all girls in all communities we serve,” said Christy L. Brown, GSWISE chief executive officer.

 About Girl Scouts of Wisconsin Southeast

-Ranked #3 out of 112 councils nationally in overall girl market share and #1 for girls in grades K-5, Girl Scouts of Wisconsin Southeast (GSWISE) are 36,000 strong – 29,000 girls in grades K-12 and 7,000 adults who believe every girl can change the world.
-Girl Scouts began over 100 years ago with one woman, Girl Scouts’ founder Juliette Gordon “Daisy” Low, who believed in the power of every girl.
-Today we continue the Girl Scout mission of building girls of courage, confidence, and character, who make the world a better place.
-We’re the preeminent leadership development organization for girls.
-And with programs in Kenosha, Milwaukee, Ozaukee, Racine, Walworth, Washington and Waukesha counties, there’s a chance for every girl in our council to do something amazing.
-To volunteer, reconnect, donate, or join, visit gswise.org or call 800-565-4475.
+Girl Scouting in southeastern Wisconsin began more than 100 years ago, and today Girl Scouts of Wisconsin Southeast (GSWISE) is more than 37,000 strong – serving 28,464 girls in grades K5-12 and 8,655 adults who believe in our mission of building girls of courage, confidence, and character, who take the lead in making the world a better place.
+Girl Scouts is a G.I.R.L. (go-getter, innovator, risk-taker, leader)™ community focused on practicing everyday leadership.
+Girl Scouts began over 106 years ago with one woman, Girl Scouts’ founder Juliette Gordon “Daisy” Low, who believed in the power of every girl.
+We’re the preeminent leadership development organization for girls and young women.
+With programs in Kenosha, Milwaukee, Ozaukee, Racine, Walworth, Washington and Waukesha counties, we give every girl in our council the chance to reach her full leadership potential.
+To volunteer, reconnect, donate, or join, visit gswise.org, email email@example.com, or call 800-565-4475.